I really like the Samaritan woman in John 4. I wish I knew her name.

 Then there was the day an angry pimp towered over her, threatening her, calling her names and spitting in her face; that was the day Pastor Deb told God: “Okay.
 I’ll do this for one year.
 One year.
 And then I’m out of here.”

-It’s been more than ten years since Deb made her commitment.
-I’m thinking this kind of perseverance takes courage.
-What do you think?
+It’s been a dozen years since Deb made her commitment and I say this kind of perseverance takes real courage.

 Deb tells a story about a man, one of their newest members who was arrested for indecent exposure.